The optimality of word lengths. Theoretical foundations and an empirical study

-We measure word length in two main ways: \textit{duration in time} and \textit{length in characters}.
-Concerning Chinese and Japanese, we additionally consider the number of strokes and the number of characters of their romanization (i.e. Pinyin for Chinese and Romaji for Japanese).
-Their traditional writing systems yield very short word lengths in characters, while the number of distinct characters is very large, especially compared to Western languages with mostly alphabetic writing systems \parencite{Chen2015a, Joyce2012a} \footnote{See \autoref{tab:coll_summary_pud} for alphabet size and \autoref{tab:opt_scores_pud} for average word length in Chinese and Japanese.}.
-We want to test whether these differences are reflected in optimality scores.
+The dataset provides the length of a word in characters (in PUD and CV) and its duration (in CV only) in two variants, median duration and mean duration (median is used by default, but mean is also used in certain cases as a control).
+It also provides the length in strokes and in romanizations for Japanese and Chinese (Romaji and Pinyin, respectively) in PUD.
+The traditional writing systems of Japanese and Chinese yield very short word lengths in characters, while the number of distinct characters is very large, especially compared to Western languages with mostly alphabetic writing systems \parencite{Chen2015a, Joyce2012a}.\footnote{See \autoref{tab:coll_summary_pud} for alphabet size and \autoref{tab:opt_scores_pud} for average word length in Chinese and Japanese.}

-Given these datasets, word durations are obtained only from CV.
-Word lengths in characters are obtained from both CV as well as from PUD.
-Word lengths in strokes, and word lengths in characters after romanization, are obtained only from PUD.